Delhi Belly (film): Plot

-Nitin gets the package from his doctor's office, wherein Somayajulu finds his 30 diamonds hidden inside.
-Upon recovering his booty, he orders his henchmen to kill the 3 roommates.
+Nitin gets the package from his doctor's office, wherein Cowboy finds his 30 diamonds hidden inside.
+Upon recovering his booty, he orders his henchmen to kill the roommates.
 One of them is about to shoot Tashi when another kicks the stool on which Arup was standing to hang him.
 Luckily for the roommates, the ceiling of the apartment collapses since it can't take Arup's weight.
-The cave-in knocks out Somayajulu and his men, leaving one with broken arms.
-Tashi taking away the gun, Arup, and Nitin escape with the diamonds and spend the night at Menaka's place.
-The next day they sell the diamonds to a local jeweler.
+The cave-in knocks out Cowboy and his men, leaving one with broken arms.
+Tashi taking away the gun, Arup and Nitin escape with the diamonds and spend the night at Menaka's place.
+The next day they sell the diamonds to a local jeweller.

-As the roommates prepare to get out of town with the money, they get a call from Somayajulu, who has kidnapped Sonia.
+As the roommates prepare to get out of town with the money, they get a call from Cowboy, who has kidnapped Sonia.
 He threatens to kill her if they don't return the diamonds.
-The trio tries to buy back the diamonds from the jeweler, who demands double the sale amount.
+The trio tries to buy back the diamonds from the jeweller, who demands double the sale amount.

 Without the money, Tashi comes up with a plan.
-Nitin, Arup, Tashi, and Menaka disguise themselves in burqas and rob the jeweler, leaving him the bag of money.
-They flee in Tashi's car with the police on their tail and go to the hotel where Somayajulu is holding Sonia.
-As they are about to make the exchange with Somayajulu, the police arrive at the hotel room, where there is a shootout between the police and Somayajulu's gang.
+Nitin, Arup, Tashi, and Menaka disguise themselves in burqas and rob the jeweller, leaving him the bag of money.
+They flee in Tashi's car with the police on their tail and go to the hotel where Cowboy is holding Sonia.
+As they are about to make the exchange with Cowboy, the police arrive at the hotel room, where there is a shootout between the police and Cowboy's gang.

 Nitin, Arup, Tashi, Sonia, and Vladimir, who had hit the floor during the gunfight, are left as the only survivors.
 Menaka, who by now realises that she likes Tashi, is upset to learn about his engagement and walks away from him.
 Tashi breaks off his engagement to Sonia.
 Later, it is revealed that Nitin did not return the cash to the jewellery store owner and had kept most of the money for himself (whereupon he abandons blackmailing the landlord).
 The film ends when Menaka comes to the roommates' apartment to return Tashi's car's hubcap lost while escaping from Rajeev.
 Tashi jumps into her car through the open window and kisses her passionately.

 Producer-actor Aamir Khan is seen dancing in a song and dance performance as the credits start rolling.